countermeasure/basic-box/README.rst

 Basic Box
 =========

-Builds a basic Debian 10 (Buster) installer which asks very few questions.
+Builds a basic Debian 11 (Bullseye) installer which asks very few questions.

 Includes non-free wifi firmware for Thinkpad T-series laptops.

-Runs on Debian 10.
+Runs on Debian 11.

 What it does
 ------------

-The **Basic Box** installer creates a Debian 10 system with:
+The **Basic Box** installer creates a Debian 11 system with:

 - full disk encryption (FDE)
 - no ``root`` user